somedatapacket/docs.humio.com/content/configuration/_index.md

 # Segments will get closed earlier if expried due to MAX_HOURS_SEGMENT_OPEN.
 BLOCKS_PER_SEGMENT=2000

+# Select roles for node, with current options being "all" or
+# "httponly".
+The latter allows the node to avoid spending cpu time on
+# tasks that are irrelevant to a nodes that has never had any local
+# segments files and that will never any assigned either.
+Leave as
+# "all" unless the node is a stateless http frontend or ingest
+# listener only.
+NODE_ROLES=all

+# How long should the digest worker thread keep working on
+# flushing the contents of in-memory buffers when Humio is told to shut down
+# using "sigterm" (normal shutdown).
+Default to 300 seconds as millis.
+# If too low, then the next startup will need to start further back in
+# time on the ingest queue.
+#SHUTDOWN_ABORT_FLUSH_TIMEOUT_MILLIS=300000

 # Let Humio send emails using the Postmark service
 # Create a Postmark account and insert the token here